Thue/rfwadmin/README.md

 rfwadmin
 ========

-A web interface for controlling a MineCraft server, optimized for custom maps
+A web interface for controlling a MineCraft server, optimized for quickly restarting with custom maps such as Race For Wool (RFW).

 To install: